tldr: If your component does not need to be stateful, turning it into a functional component can increase your rendering performance by 70%.

 Functional components (not to be confused with Vue’s render functions) is a component which holds no state and no instance.

-In more plain English, this means that the component does not support reactivity and cannot make a reference to itself through the this keyword.
+In more plain English, this means that the component does not support reactivity and cannot make a reference to itself through this

 <template functional>